Near Bridgend, Isle of Islay

 Up the elegant curved staircase there are four bedrooms, two doubles, a twin and a bunk-bed room.
 The bedrooms are simply but comfortably furnished with plentiful windows ensuring that the lovely view to the front is readily visible.
 The family bathroom is particularly large, with plenty of room for the separate shower.

-Outside, the house is sheltered on two sides by mature woodland and there is also a raised lawn featuring an original buoy, that forms an ideal play area for children.
+Outside, the house is sheltered on two sides by mature woodland and the raised lawn features an original buoy that forms an ideal play area for children.